austinzheng/austinzheng.github.io/_posts/2015-01-02-swift-generics-pt-1.md

 }
 {% endhighlight %}

 Excellent!
 We've replaced both `swapInts` and `swapStrings` with a single function that can be used with any type, not just strings and integers!
-However, our elegant solution comes with one glaring problem: it is no longer type-safe at compile-time.
+However, our elegant solution comes with one glaring problem: it is no longer type safe at compile-time.
 For example:

 {% highlight swift %}
 var firstInt = 10